 If you live at a distance, we can Zoom, Face-Time, Email.
 You could schedule a private retreat.

-We are the Community of Jesus, the Living Mercy, a community of women and men, some of whom have also experienced abortion, and who have been trained to help others in the days and years that follow.
-We can talk on the phone.
-Email.
-We can meet at our home called Bethesda House of Mercy.
-We have priests trained by us who are available for direction and confession, and we have a psychologist and a therapist who understands how to help without minimizing what you feel.
+If you live in the area, we can meet at our ministry home called Bethesda House of Mercy.
+We have a chaplain and priests trained by us who are available for confession, and we have a psychologist and therapist who understand how to help without minimizing what you feel.

-It might feel strange to reach out to someone you don’t know, but that’s a pretty normal feeling.
-We understand that reaching out for help isn’t easy.
-We hope that just knowing that we are here will be a first step towards healing.
+It’s true that healing takes time, but we're here to help.
+It might feel strange to reach out to someone you don’t know.
+Many of us remember what it was like to make that first call to Bethesda.
+We hope that just knowing that we're here will be a first step towards healing.